A lot or a little?

 What parents need to know

-Parents need to know that like the earlier games in this series, this game will expose players to mature topics like murder (by shooting and poisoning), crime scenes, and the odd blood-stain in photographs.
+Parents need to know that Apollo Justice: Ace Attorney, like the earlier games in this series, will expose players to mature topics like murder (by shooting and poisoning), crime scenes, and the odd bloodstain in photographs.
 Nothing is overly graphic thanks to a cartoonish and tasteful art style.
-The game is text-driven and requires above average reading and comprehension, as well as critical-thinking and observation skills, to fully appreciate it.
+The game is text-driven and requires above-average reading and comprehension, as well as critical-thinking and observation skills, to fully appreciate it.
 The 3DS remaster of the game also includes the full Japanese version, which reveals some minor changes made because of cultural differences.

 What's it about?

 With the release of APOLLO JUSTICE: ACE ATTORNEY, Capcom has shaken things up in its hit Ace Attorney courtroom simulation series.
 Set about seven years after Phoenix Wright Ace Attorney: Trials and Tribulations, defense lawyer Phoenix Wright has been stripped of his attorney status for reasons that aren't immediately clear, leaving players to step into the shoes of 22-year-old rookie lawyer Apollo Justice.
 The dialogue-heavy, menu-driven game spans four cases divided into the investigation phase -- where players interview witnesses, gather evidence, and search the crime scene -- and the courtroom phase, where testimony is heard and evidence is presented.
 The 3DS release of the game includes new, remastered visuals and sound, as well as enhanced options for examining evidence.
 The 3DS version also includes the option to switch between the localized release and the original Japanese version of the game.

 Is it any good?